mceq-project/crflux/README.rst

 awy without any attempt to optimize for speed or elegance.
 If you find it slow and improve something, feel free to send a pull request or just branch/fork and let me know.

+The module is used as a submodule in the `Matrix Cascade Equation <https://github.com/afedynitch/MCEq>`_ app.

 Documentation
 -------------